asonna/HairSalon-CsharpReview3/README.md

 ##Description

 This webpage is an app for a hair salon.
 The owner should be able to add a list of the stylists, and for each stylist, add clients who see that stylist.
 The stylists work independently, so each client only belongs to a single stylist.
+This webpage demonstrates database usage with one-to-many relationships.

 ###Objective from Epicodus page